 April 30th, 2021 Eric St. John Sr. Director, Solutions Engineering F5 Networks

-801 5th Avenue

-Seattle, WA 98104

 Dear Eric:

 Ready to further my career in partnership with a cutting-edge and future-facing organization, F5’s need for a Volterra Solutions Engineer immediately caught my attention.
 As an innovative and insightful leader, your needs and my talents appear to be a solid match.